In Part 1 of this series we looked at how to set up Karma and Jasmine, and wrote our first test.

 Here’s that counter example again:

 .toEqual is a Jasmine matcher.
 There are a bunch of built-in ones, covering strings, object equality, and regular expressions, to name a few.
-If you sign up for my newsletter below, you’ll get a printable PDF cheat sheet with all the Jasmine matchers and spy functions too.
-(We’ll cover spies later on)

 The matchers are chained off the

 expect() call, as in the example above.

 Angular test functions